i8sumPi/diagrams/README.md

 sqrt(5)
 ```

+## Save the end result
+There are 2 ways of doing this:
+1. Take a screenshot of the computer screen.
+2. Right click the image and choose *Save image as...* or *Copy image*.
 ## Coming soon: <br>
 1. Label the length of a line automatically
 2. Draw a line based on the equation